p-w-rs/TechnicalAnalysis.jl/README.md

 RSI(df, period=14)  # Relative Strength Index
 BBANDS(df, period=20)  # Bollinger Bands

-# Results are added as new columns to the DataFrame
+# Results are added as new columns to the DataFrame (i.e. treat every function as a ! function)
 ```

 ## Available Functions